caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 even more anxious.

 Meanwhile, as i was standing still, nothing changed.
-I looked around and saw Sasha a dozen meters form, looking at the sculpture intently.
-Other then her and the statue, the room was still empty, yet something deep inside was telling me that something was wrong.
+I looked around and saw Sasha a dozen meters away, looking at the sculpture as intently as i was a few moments ago.
+Other than her and the statue, the room was still empty, yet something deep inside was telling me that something was wrong.
 Not even the statue, something else.

 I made a three-sixty degree turn around, trying to pierce the darkness before the creatures lurking there would disappear.
 But there were no creatures, there was nothing to be afraid of.

-The only thing that i was truly afraid now was that i found myself in this big dark room with a weird stone structure in its center and only one supposed ally and a semi-automatic in my hand.
+Suddenly i became truly scared; being in a dark room centered around a creepy stone structure, with the only reliable ally being a semi-automatic that i gripped in my hands, was quite terrifying indeed.